harness/developer-hub/docs/code-repository/config-repos/webhooks.md

 ## Harness triggers and webhooks

-In Harness, you can [create triggers](../pipelines/code-triggers.md) to automatically run your CI/CD pipelines in response to Git events in your Harness Code repos.
-When you create a trigger for a Harness Code repository, a webhook is automatically created in your Harness Code repository.
+In Harness, you can [create triggers](../pipelines/code-triggers.md) to automatically run your CI/CD pipelines in response to push events in your Harness Code repos.
+You don't need to create a webhook to do this.

 ## Create a webhook